ada-code-review/review-app/README.md

 )
 ```

-This will handle inclduing the auth tokens.
+This will handle including the auth tokens.
 Then just use the `data`, `error`, and `isLoading` values in the JSX as usual.
 To post data back to github, use `fetchFromGithub` (note that this is not a hook) in a callback:

 ```
 const onClick = () => {